Datylon

 Placing labels above bars is especially useful when dealing with long category labels.
 By adding horizontal gridlines, you enhance the grouping of elements that go together.

 We hope this inspires you to come up with even more ways to present bar charts.
-The native Adobe Illustrator files of above charts can be downloaded soon on our Datylon Helpcenter.
+The native Adobe Illustrator files of the above charts can be downloaded soon on our Datylon Helpcenter.
 Stay tuned!

 Leenke De Donder - Data Visualization Designer